 2 Stock Picks per Month

-The Motley Fool’s Stock Advisor has earned a reputation for quality stock picks.
+The Motley Fool’s Stock Advisor has earned a reputation for quality stock recommendations.
 It focuses on companies with strong financials, solid management teams, and compelling growth prospects.
 The stock picks typically span diverse sectors, allowing for natural portfolio diversification.

 Motley Fool’s stock picks are generally known for focusing on long-term, buy-and-hold strategies.
 They are typically bullish on the growth potential of individual companies, and they often recommend stocks they believe could provide significant returns over a period of years.

 Some of their stock picks have been very successful, and they are particularly well known for having recommended some high-performing tech stocks, like Amazon (2002) and Netflix (2009), very early on.
+However, past performance is not indicative of future performance.

 Members also have access to a record of every recommendation the company has ever made.
 The information is laid out clearly in a table so members can see how past recommendations have performed.